brandonnshore/stolen/START_HERE.md

-# 🚀 START HERE - Raspberry Local Setup
+# 🚀 START HERE - StolenTee Local Setup

 Welcome!
-This guide will get you from zero to a running Raspberry application in **10 minutes**.
+This guide will get you from zero to a running StolenTee application in **10 minutes**.

 ## ✅ What's Been Built